-All persons who will be paid by UVM are required to have a SSN.
+All persons who will be paid by UVM are required to have an SSN.
 Many statuses are not eligible for an SSN unless they have a job.
 You may submit an application using the instructions below at the local Social Security Administration Office.
 It is located at 128 Lakeside Avenue, Suite 107, Burlington, VT 05401.

-When you begin employment at UVM, if you do not already have a SSN, a payroll record will be established for you under a temporary UVM identification number which will be replaced once you have your SSN.
+When you begin employment at UVM, if you do not already have an SSN, a payroll record will be established for you under a temporary UVM identification number which will be replaced once you have your SSN.

 Applying for an SSN: F-1 and J-1 Students

-The iStart SSN Support Letter Request form will require you to upload an official job offer letter that includes: Your name, job title, hours per week, and the start date.
+The iStart SSN Support Letter request form will require you to upload an official job offer letter that includes: Your name, job title, hours per week, and the start date.
 You cannot apply for an SSN more than 30 days before your official start date.
 When you submit the form, the OIE will use it to create an SSN support letter.
 Then, you will go to the Social Security Administration to apply for your SSN.
 Your SSN support letter will have more information on what to take with you when you apply.

 It is best to apply for the SSN no earlier than a few days before your job begins, as shown on your job offer letter.
 This will help reduce denials of SSN applications and save you time.